Kentucky Coal and Clay Mine Maps and Data (1884 to Present)

 Underground Mine Maps

 Recent updates include mine location data and coordinates, standardized "Data Block" (this does not replace your own title block) and other conventions.
-Again follow the guidelines on the transmittal letter and in the requirements document.
+Follow the guidelines on the Underground Mine License Requirements page and corresponding map transmittal letter.

 Surface Mine Maps

-The biggest change is that DMS now requires a surface mine map that depicts dated mined-out areas for past, present and 12-month projections.
-Note that the latitude/longitude should be where the haul road intersects the coal seam at the works.
+DMS requires a surface mine map that depicts dated mined-out areas for past, present and 12-month projections.
+Note that the latitude and longitude should be where the haul road intersects the coal seam at the works.
 DMS will no longer accept an MRP map for surface mine licensing.
-Follow the guidelines on the transmittal letter and in the requirements document.
+Follow the guidelines on the Surface Mine License Requirements page and corresponding map transmittal letter.

 Coal Seam Information